knowledgeforall/Dev10_Final_Project/README.md

 * [DataFlowVisualizations.pdf](https://github.com/knowledgeforall/Dev10_Final_Project/blob/main/ER/DataFlowVisualization.pdf) - shows how our network functioned and flowed.
 * [District Data ERD.drawio.pdf](https://github.com/knowledgeforall/Dev10_Final_Project/blob/main/ER/District%20Data%20ERD.drawio.pdf) - shows how the SQL tables connected the information together.
 <h2>Executive Summary</h2>

+  An executive summary file outlining the project and the goal of it.

 <h2>Exploratory Questions</h2>
+  An exploratory questions file that contains the questions we wish to answer and what we want to answer with our machine learning model.

 <h2>Map</h2>
+  Files used in order to create a map visualizations of the districts with different filters for them using PowerBI.
+In order to see the visualization, download the file and open it with PowerBI.

 <h2>Napkin Drawings</h2>
 <h2>PowerBI</h2>
 <h2>Project Management Plan</h2>